 Arrangements for admissions

-St Dominic’s School is approved by the Department of Education as a non-maintained weekly residential and day special school for boys and girls from 8 -19, providing specialist support.
+St Dominic’s School is approved by the Department of Education as a weekly residential and day Academy for boys and girls from 7 -19, providing specialist support.
 Most pupils and students are functioning from Level 1 or above, which may include pupils who can attain A* GCSEs and Level 3 qualifications.
 All applicants will have a Statement of Educational Need or Education Health and Care Plan (EHCP) and many may have more than one area of difficulty.

 St Dominic's is registered with the Department for Education (936/7010) for Autism, Specific Learning Difficulties, and Speech & Language Disorders.
 The school achieved Autism Accreditation in 2012.
 In addition to ensuring that the environment is suitable for individuals on the autistic spectrum, the rigours of this accreditation benefits all pupils, despite their primary learning needs, by enhancing their teaching and learning environment.